jbiatek/BSGRulebook/rulebook.md

      - Get the "You Are a Sympathizer" card, but don't add it to the Loyalty deck yet.
 Only add it after the first round of Loyalty cards go out.
      - Get the "You Are a Sympathetic Cylon" card and the "Sympathetic Agenda" cards (they have Caprica Six on the back), but don't add anything to the Loyalty Deck yet.
 Only add it after the first round of Loyalty cards go out.
      - Play with the rules from the "No Sympathizer" variant.
 See the "House Rules" section at the end of this rulebook for more information.
 - Keep the "Not a Cylon" deck around, separate from the actual Loyalty deck.
 It might be used later to add more cards to the Loyalty deck.
-The unused cards from the "Cylon" deck should be removed from the game without revealing them.
+The unused cards from the "Cylon" deck are removed from the game without revealing them.

-The Loyalty deck should now finally be complete.
+The Loyalty deck is now finally complete.
 Shuffle it and distribute 1 card to every player unless otherwise specified.
 Cylon Leaders do not get any Loyalty cards.
 After the first round is dealt, add the Sympathizer card to the deck if it was indicated.

 A Cylon Leader receives either 2 Motive cards, or 1 Agenda card from the appropriate deck.
 (For a 4 or 6 player game use the Sympathetic deck, which has Caprica Six on the back.
 For a 5 or 7 player game use the Hostile deck, which has a Centurion on the back.)